 Keeping your backyard and outdoor areas well-groomed can reduce fleas in your pets and, therefore, your home.
 Pet owners should perform flea checks on their pets and regularly bathe and groom them.

 Cockroaches pose serious health risks as they carry E.coli and salmonella, triggering asthma and allergy symptoms.
-If you find one cockroach in your home, there are likely more hiding in dark crevices.
+If you find one cockroach in your home, there are likely more hiding out of sight in dark crevices.
 Just like many other pests, cockroaches are attracted to water and food.
 Vacuum frequently and store your food in airtight containers, especially food on your pantry floor.
 In addition, seal any cracks and look for standing water in attics, basements, bathrooms, and under sinks.

 Call A Professional For Spring Pests In Las Vegas